zethdeluna/Best-Fantasy-NBA-Starting-Five/README.md

 In this project, we're going to figure out the best candidates for a fantasy NBA roster based on the players' average performance over the course of the season.

-_Disclaimer: The player stats were taken from the 2017-2018 NBA season._
+_Disclaimer: The player stats were taken from the 2017-2018 NBA season due to restrictions on available data, however the same analysis can be performed on newer data once it is available._

 ## The Results
 After evaluating each player's stats and Fantasy player value, the starting five that had the highest combined value is: